Segalmen/openwrt-custom/README.md

 - Go to **Network → DSCP → Connections**
 - This view is read-only and does not require any configuration
-- It works independently from SQM and Gaming_DSCP
+- It works independently from SQM and DSCP policy logic

 You can use it to:
 - Verify DSCP markings applied to live traffic
 - Observe real-time connections (IPv4 / IPv6)
-- Identify game servers and traffic classes
+- Identify remote servers used by applications or services
 - Validate CAKE DiffServ behavior

 No bandwidth, interface, or firewall configuration is required.